codygamer666/HYPERMENU/README.md

-# Easy-GPU-P-GUI
-A menu version of the original Easy-GPU-PV project

-## Intructions:
-1. Clone this repo
+Fork Of The Original Easy-GPU-PV, With a menu!

+Guide:

-2. Put the win iso in the iso folder (named: WIN.iso)
+1. Drop The Win10/11 ISO in the iso folder and rename it WIN.iso
-3. Run menu.ps1 and select the desired option
+2. Run Menu.exe And Follow the options